anjula04/Communication-for-the-paralyszed/README.md

 # Communication-for-the-paralyzed

-Hiru is couragous boy who is recovering from a brain injury with severe damage to the motor cortex.
+Hiru is courageous boy who is recovering from a brain injury with severe damage to the motor cortex.
 This project aims to help him communicate during the rehabilitation.
-The conent is uploaded with his and parents consent.
+The content is uploaded with his and parents consent.
 For more information read:
 - [In a moment a young life was shattered](http://www.sundaytimes.lk/180107/plus/in-a-moment-a-young-life-was-shattered-276072.html)
 - [Dedicated staff at Neuro-trauma unit bring new hope to shattered bodies](http://www.sundaytimes.lk/130428/news/dedicated-staff-at-neuro-trauma-unit-bring-new-hope-to-shattered-bodies-42449.html)